nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 ### Reject a CreateAttributeRequestItem

-Even if the Recipient accepts the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) as a whole, it may decide not to accept all of the Sender's proposed Attributes.
+Even if the Recipient accepts the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) as a whole, it may decide not to accept all of the Attributes offered by the Sender.
 To be more precise, the Recipient has the option of rejecting [CreateAttributeRequestItems]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) that have the value `false` specified in their `mustBeAccepted` property.
 To reject a CreateAttributeRequestItem, use the [parameter]({% link _docs_integrate/requests-and-requestitems.md %}#createattributerequestitem-response-parameters):

 | Property | Value   |
 | -------- | ------- |